Updated May 2021

 In most cases, your first step is to Contact FMEP to explain your circumstances, ask them to change their enforcement actions, and provide any financial or medical documents they may request.
 The Act specifically requires that you first contact FMEP to request a release of any hold on your driver’s licence or motor vehicle licence, the setting aside of a notice of attachment, or a change in the amount being taken by a notice of attachment.
 If you haven`t done this the Court will likely not be able to deal with your case.

 In fact, it is always a good idea to contact your FMEP enforcement officer before going to court because you may be able to reach an agreement without having to go to court.

-If you can`t reach an agreement with FMEP, then you can apply to court to challenge certain FMEP enforcement actions by filing a Notice of Motion in Maintenance Enforcement Proceedings, and delivering a copy of your Notice to FMEP.
+If you can't reach an agreement with FMEP, then you can apply to court to challenge certain FMEP enforcement actions by filing an Application for Order Under the Family Maintenance Enforcement Act, and delivering a copy of your application to FMEP.
 In some cases, you will need to support your application with a Statement of Finances form, plus the supporting financial documents listed on page 1 of the form.

 The Statement of Finances must be sworn to be true before a lawyer, notary or a commissioner for taking affidavits.
 This can be done at a court registry as long as you provide proper picture identification.
 You can deliver your application on FMEP by fax or mail.
 Contact FMEP to get their fax number or mailing address.